Make Money Side Hustles

 Complete online surveys

-With platforms like Survey Junkie, you can earn cash or gift cards just for completing online surveys out of your dorm room.
+With platforms like Survey Junkie, you can earn cash or gift cards just for completing online surveys while sitting in your dorm room, the food hall, or in between classes.
 It’s a relatively simple task that you can complete on your own schedule, and while it won't earn you a full-time income, it can help you make some extra cash without too much effort.

 SurveyJunkie Benefits